olawanlejoel/bistro/CONTRIBUTING.md

 # Contributing to Bistro

-We want to make contributing to this project as easy and transparent as possible.
+We want to make contributing to this project as easy and as transparent as possible.

 ## Our Development Process